pierrelecuyer/LatMRG/README.md

 # [LatMRG](https://savamarc.github.io/LatMRG)

-*A software package to test and search for new linear congruential random number generators*

 ## About this software

-The documentation of this software is segmented in multiple locations that each contain different information:
-- This page that contains a list of features and installation instructions.
-  Beware, since Github cannot render mathematical equations, you need to be a bit familiar with the subject to read it.
-- A more comprehensive description of the software, both in terms of number of features listed and explanation of the concepts.
-- A tutorial containing examples using both the executables and the library.
-- The API documentation for the library.
+**LatMRG** is a sofware packaged developped in the Simulation and Optimisation laboratory at the Département d'informatique et de recherche opérationnelle at Université de Montréal.
+It is intended as the most up to date and feature complete tool to search and test **Multiple Recursive** and similar **Random Number Generators**.
+There is a large variety of such generators:
+- Linear Congruential Generators (LCG)
+- Multiple Recursive Generators (MRG)
+- Combined Multiple Recursive Generators
+- Add-with-Carry (AWC) and Subtract-with-Burrow (SWB) Generators
+- Multiply with Carry (MWC) Generators
+- Matrix Multiple Recursive Generators (MMRG)
+The goal of this software is to provide reliable theoretical tests of uniformity for these generators, as well as tools to search for good and bad ones with regards to these tests.

-*LatMRG* is a collection of executables and a library available freely to research and test linear congruential random number generators.
-The goal of this software is to provide reliable theoretical tests to the uniformity of the large family of linear congruential random number generators.
+*LatMRG* is a collection of executables and a library available freely to research the aforementioned random number generators.
 For short, in the documentation of this library, linear congruential random number generators might simply be called random number generators and even RNG. **Theoretical tests are not an alternative to statistical testing** but rather a complement,